PromiseKit/Foundation/README.markdown

 pod "PromiseKit/Foundation", "~> 6.0"
 ```

-The extensions are built into `PromiseKit.framework` thus nothing else is needed.
+The extensions are built into `PromiseKit.framework` thus nothing else is
+needed.

 ## Carthage

+> Note we can no longer support Swift 3 with Carthage due to Xcode 10.2 dropping
+it and our only being able to provide a single `.xcodeproj`.

 ```ruby
 github "PromiseKit/Foundation" ~> 3.0